orix-software/orix-software.github.io/docs/kernel/primitives/xfseek.md

 ```

-!!! warning "XFSEEK is available since kernel v2022.2 and have bugs for CUR_SET in 2022.4.1 "
+!!! warning "XFSEEK is available since kernel v2022.2"

+!!! bug  "XFSEEK have bugs for SEEK_CUR in 2022.4.1 (fixed in kernel 2023.1"

-Page last revised on: {{ git_revision_date }}
+!!! bug  "XFSEEK does not manage SEEK_END"